matheuspf/Has-Member/README.md

 struct False {};

-template <class> struct Print;    // If instantiated, emits a compile time error with the name of the type passed by parameter
+template <class> struct Print;    // If instantiated, emits a compile time error with the name of the type

 int main ()